tritemio/FRETBursts/README.md

 Alternatively, these are the software dependencies (hint: on Mac OS X you can use MacPorts):

- - python 2.7.x
+ - Python 2.7
+ - Numpy/Scipy (any version from 2013 on)
+ - Matplotlib with qt (pyside) backend (1.3.x or greater)
  - IPython 1.x (2.x suggested)
- - matplotlib 1.3.x or greater
- - numpy/scipy (any version from 2013 on)
- - cython (optional, to speedup burst search)
- - pytables 3.x (optional)
+ - PyTables 3.x (optional)
  - a modern browser (Chrome suggested)